z-keith/neuronroot/README.md

 ##v0.9
 - Sorted most occasions where the program iterates through a dictionary or set, making the program have largely consistent outcomes.
 There's still variation in the root builder that I just can't find for some reason.
 - Implemented branch-root scoring functions for root segment merging
+- Implemented root combining
+    - Currently looks like a ball of yarn that's being played with by a cat.
+Need to correctly locate the branch point for secondary roots instead of jumping to the end of the parent root for placement

 ##v0.8
 - Implemented basic root construction abilities (roots connect at endpoints to form skeleton - no root has a branch anywhere but at the beginning or end)